tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - what would you do if you were stripped of all of your assets and only have $100 to start over?
   - spend the money on dozen of doughnuts, then go to a Goodwill store and buy a bike.
-  - then I would buy over to a title company or closing attorney and ask for a free list of pre-foreclosure homes.
+  - then I would bike over to a title company or closing attorney and ask for a free list of pre-foreclosure homes.
 I'd use the last bit of money for a burner phone and then get to work knocking on doors, collecting leads, and making calls.
   - I would knock on at least 20 doors a day.
 After about a hundred doors, I would get a contract.
 Once I found out the seller's situation.
 I could do wholesale, creative finance, subject-to, or lease option.

 - In the US: Homeowners can purchase a home with a mortgage that requires as little as 0% down.